rRudchenko/kai-camera-test/README.md

 2. select your git account and 'kai-camera' repo in it
 3. wait for deploy
 4. go Overview > Site settings > Build & deploy, and there go:
-  1. Build hooks: press 'Add build hook'. choose [build hook name], copy it to clipboard and press 'Save'
+5. Build hooks: press 'Add build hook'. choose [build hook name], copy it to clipboard and press 'Save'
    2. Environment > Environment variables: 'Edit variables'.
-Paste [build hook name] as a 'key', return to "Build hooks", copy hook url and paste as a 'value'
+Paste [build hook name] as a 'key', return to "Build hooks", copy hook url and paste as a variable's 'value'

 ##dropbox

 1. go to https://www.dropbox.com/developers
 2. click "App Console" button (top left corner)
 3. click "Create App" button
-  1. Choose an API: select 'Dropbox API'
+4. Choose an API: select 'Dropbox API'
-  2. Choose the type of access you need: select 'App folder'
+5. Choose the type of access you need: select 'App folder'
-  3. Name your app: type your app name
+6. Name your app: type your app name
-5. click 'Create app' button (bottom right area)
+7. click 'Create app' button (bottom right area)
-6. Find string 'Generated access token' and click 'generate'.
+8. Find string 'Generated access token' and click 'generate'.

 ## How to build and run project: